 Essentially, startup valuation can make or break a deal.
 Hence, it is crucial to use well-established methods to value your startup.

 The most well-known methods used in valuing early-stage startups are the Checklist method, Step Up method, and Scorecard and Risk Mitigation methods.
-All these methods consider the following common factors:
+While each one is different, all three methods consider the following common factors:

 If you’ve already begun to prepare your pitch deck, you might have realized the prominence of the team slide - the slide that illuminates the brains behind the startup.